ibm-build-lab/cloud-pak-sandboxes/cloud-pak-installer/README.md

 If you do not have the key visit this link to generate one:
 [Generate Cloud Pak Entitlement Key](https://myibm.ibm.com/products-services/containerlibrary)

-NOTE: For Cloud Pak for Data you will also need your docker credentials if installing the Guardium External Strap module
+NOTE: For Cloud Pak for Data you will also need your docker credentials if installing the Guardium External Strap module.

 ### Download the script